engineyard/ey-docs/pages/ssl-certificates.md

 * [Troubleshooting][10]

-<h2 id="topic2"> Types of certificates</h2>
+<h2 id="topic2"> Types of SSL certificates</h2>

-Engine Yard supports single domain and wildcard domain certificates.
+Engine Yard supports single-domain and wildcard-domain certificates.
 Get a single-domain certificate if you anticipate having one application running on one domain address.
 If you use subdomains, then you'll need a wildcard-domain certificate.

 **Important!** Engine Yard **does not** support multiple-domain certificates.

 <table>
 	  <tr>
-	    <th>Certificate type</th><th>Example</th>
+	    <th>SSL certificate type</th><th>Example</th>
 	  </tr>
 	  <tr>
 	    <td>Single domain</td><td>https://www.mydomain.com</td>